laelabaugh/laelabaugh.github.io/README.md

 ## About Me

 Hello, and welcome to my data portfolio!
-My name is Laela and I am an aspiring data analyst documenting her learning journey in data and tech.
+My name is Laela and I am a growing business analyst documenting her learning journey in data and tech.
 My current toolkit includes **SQL** and **Power BI**, with **Python** next on the roadmap.
 My learning and progress has been self-taught thus far, but I look forward to starting my master’s degree and the benefit to come from learning from seasoned professionals alongside fellow passionate peers.

 My projects reflect a strong competence in defining metrics, translating business problems into clear narratives, and converting complex data into actionable insights.

 ## My Recent Projects:

-*The following is a glimpse at some of the projects I have been working on:*
+*The following is a glimpse at some of the projects that I have been working on:*

 💸 **[Olist E-Commerce Revenue Analysis](https://github.com/laelabaugh/olist-ecommerce-revenue-analysis/blob/main/README.md)** ***(November 2025)***